Table of content

 How does it work?

-MacInspector scans the whole filesystem in the database (disk or memory) and then allows you to navigate through the scanned file system.
+MacInspector scans the whole filesystem into a database (disk or memory) and then allows you to navigate through the scanned file system.
 Currently, I have implemented only an explorer view:

-• You can filter the current view by typing in the search field.
+- You can filter the current view by typing in the search field.

 Limitations

-• Application is only capable right now of scanning the root file system.
+- The application is only capable right now of scanning the root file system.
 No other volumes are supported.

-• I have tested app performance on MacBook Pro M4 Max, and MacBook Air M2.
+- I have tested app performance on MacBook Pro M4 Max and MacBook Air M2.
 The performance is acceptable, but I am not sure how it will perform on older machines.
 Please send feedback and let me know if you have any issues.

 Release history